sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/use-a-sample-mim-solution-in-sharepoint-server.md

 ## Preview the impact of your SharePoint Synchronization
 <a name="BKMK_InstallConfigfile"> </a>

 Once the synchronization configuration is installed, it's ready to be started.
-Before you make further changes, you can examine the impact your synchronization will have by running the Start-SharePointSync cmdlet with '-WhatIf'.
+Before you make further changes, you can examine the impact your synchronization has by running the Start-SharePointSync cmdlet with '-WhatIf'.

 ```XML
 ### Run the Synchronization Service management agents